metabeta -- A fast neural model for Bayesian mixed-effects regression: Methods

 \subsubsection{Importance Sampling}

+In the idealized limit of infinite network capacity, neural posterior flexibility, infinite simulations, and perfectly converged optimization, our model would not require any further correction as it would converge on the true posterior.
+However, in practice these conditions are never fully met.
 Learning $p_\Pi$ by minimizing the forward Kullback-Leibler Divergence naturally forces $p_\Pi$ to be positive wherever $p$ is positive, making $p_\Pi$ mass-covering \citep{Jerfel.2021}.
-Thus, we can use importance sampling to improve posterior estimation \citep{Tokdar.2010, Dax.2023}.
+Thus, we can use importance sampling to improve posterior estimation \citep{Tokdar.2010, Dax.2023} to correct for inaccuracies of the amortized estimator.
 For each sample $\boldsymbol \vartheta_k \sim p_\Pi(\boldsymbol \vartheta|\mathbf D)$ we assign an importance weight,

 which is well-defined, as $p_\Pi$ is only zero if the numerator is zero.
 We use the weights to refine statistics of the samples (e.g. the posterior mean or empirical CDFs).
 Since we have two posterior networks and the local posterior is conditioned on the global estimates, we perform alternating importance sampling for both.
-For more details, please see \appref{app:is}.
+For more details, please see \myappref{app:is}.